XNORGATE/esx_traditional_custom/README.md

 be free to ask any question

-btw i believe in jesus
+btw even thouh i believe in jesus

-but i'm glad to show our culture to everyone
+i still glad to show our culture to everyone

 dc:https://discord.gg/5gr3VhHpGM